marc2332/bliss/doc/docs/flint_scan_info.md

 - `start/end/min/max` are used to constraint the default displayed view.
-This way the full data range can be visible from the beginning to the end of the acquisition without rescaling everytime a new data is received.
+This way the full data range can be visible from the beginning to the end of the acquisition without rescaling every time a new data is received.

 This can be used for regular mesh.
 A mesh is regular when you can find a row and a column for each points of the scatter (n×m).